essenius/Matrix/README.md

 - `normalized`: each element divided by the square root of the sum of the squared elements
 - `squared`: matrix multiplied by itself
 - `toArray`: convert matrix to array
+- `transposed<Matrix>`: as transposed, but return a Matrix object instead of an Array object

 ## SolverMatrix